Pipeline attack in US underscores weakness of cyber defence

 Separately, Arizona Democrat Ruben Gallego, a member of the House Armed Services Committee, said: "The Russian government cannot give refuge to these cyber terrorists without repercussions."

-"We need to invest to safeguard our critical infrastructure," Mr Biden said.
-Energy Secretary Jennifer Granholm said the attack "tells you how utterly vulnerable we are" to cyber attacks on infrastructure.
+Mr Biden said: "We need to invest to safeguard our critical infrastructure."
+And Energy Secretary Jennifer Granholm said the attack "tells you how utterly vulnerable we are" to cyber attacks on infrastructure.

-The attack came as the administration, including the Energy Department, works on boosting cyber security for critical infrastructure.
+The strike came as the administration works on boosting cyber security for critical infrastructure.
 The Justice Department has formed a ransomware task force.

 "This is a serious example of what we're seeing across the board in many places and it tells you that we need to invest in our systems, our transmission grid for electricity.
 We need to invest in cyber defence in these energy systems," Ms Granholm said on Bloomberg TV.